 Common Causes of Infertility

-If you are over 35 years and you have been unsuccessful in conceiving after trying within 6-12 months, it may be advisable to seek help from a fertility specialist.
+If you are over 35 years and you have been unsuccessful in conceiving after trying within 6 to 12 months, it may be advisable to seek help from a fertility specialist.
+You can find trusted fertility clinics across Canada that offer comprehensive testing and diagnosis.

 Your infertility may be a result of any or a combination of the following reasons: